About our Firm

 Outside of work, David enjoys spending time with family, skiing, and cycling.

-David Kazemba is the newest member of Overcast Law.
-His practice focuses primarily on bankruptcy, creditor's rights, estate planning, and elder law.
-David is licensed in Washington and the Eastern District of Washington.
+David Kazemba's practice focuses primarily on bankruptcy, creditor's rights, estate planning, and elder law.
+David is licensed to practice in Washington state courts and the United States Federal District Courts for the Western and Eastern District of Washington.